-Consulting services estimated at approximately US \$5.98 will include technical assistance (training) services for institutional strengthening and hazard risk analysis, design and supervision of civil works for rehabilitation of school infrastructure, shelters and community centres, river defense and road repair and slope stabilization, salaries for contracted PSIPMU staff, and technical and financial audits.
+Consulting services estimated at approximately US\$14.8 million will include technical assistance (training) services for institutional strengthening and hazard risk analysis, design and supervision of civil works for rehabilitation of school infrastructure, shelters and community centres, coastal defense, river defense and road repair and slope stabilization, salaries for contracted PSIPMU staff, and technical and financial audits.
 Selection methods for consultant contracts are laid out in the Agreements.